webpack/webpack.js.org/content/concepts/configuration.md

 module.exports = targets;
 ```

-#### Using TypeScript with typings to create a class which [generates configs](https://github.com/angular/angular-cli/blob/master/addon/ng2/models/webpack-config.ts)
+#### Using TypeScript to create a class which the angular-cli uses to [generate configs](https://github.com/angular/angular-cli/blob/master/addon/ng2/models/webpack-config.ts)
 **webpack.config.ts**
 ```typescript
 import * as webpackMerge from 'webpack-merge';